s183910/MLOps_project/reports/README.md

 >
 > Answer:
 <!-- DONE I think -->
-To ensure code similarity, we used the `black` autoformatter.
-This was enforced with a pre-commit git hook that made sure no one would forget to use it.
+To ensure code similarity, we used the `black` autoformatter, the `isort` utility and the `flake8` linter with slightly altered configurations.
+These rules were enforced with a pre-commit git hook that made sure no one would forget to use them (see `.pre-commit-config.yaml`).

-Further, we linted the code with `flake8`.
+Good formatting and code quality improves readability, making it easier for all team members to understand and alter parts of the implementation later.
+In large projects this is especially important since they change a lot over time and many people contribute to them.
+Without enforced formatting rules the code would quickly become difficult to maintain.

 ## Version control